Srivatsan-P07/tech-portfolio/DevOps/Jenkins/2_installation.md

 Copy the password, paste it into the UI, and continue with setup (install plugins, create admin user, etc.)

-Jenkins UserName: Srivatsan_P
+Jenkins UserName: srivatsan
-Password: jenkins@pass
+Password: password